 • Is the issue related to unauthorized software or malware?

-• The next steps in the response chain will benefit from everyone knowing what must be done when an incident has been identified
+• The next steps in the response chain will benefit from everyone knowing what must be done when an incident is identified.

-• Internal points of contact will coordinate as necessary to handle communicating with outside organizations
+• Internal points of contact will coordinate as necessary to communicate with outside organizations.

-• A specific point of contact should handle communication with outside organizations as a part of responding to a security incident
+• A specific point of contact should handle communication with outside organizations to respond to a security incident.

-Cyber hygiene is a growing set of best practices to maintain the overall cybersecurity health of your organization.
-Training employees on cybersecurity is a necessity, but the automation of best practices makes it even easier to experience positive outcomes.
+Cyber hygiene is a growing set of best practices for maintaining an organization's overall cybersecurity health.
+While training employees on cybersecurity is necessary, automating best practices makes it even easier to experience positive outcomes.

 Here are a few basics to automate that can take the guesswork out of security: